What is Prader-Willi Syndrome?

 A proper diet low on calories but providing necessary nutrition is key in managing the weight of PWS in children.
 Supplemental vitamins and minerals are required for balanced growth.
 A proper diet complemented with increased physical activity helps in weight management.
 The child should exercise for at least 60 minutes.
 The exercise routine should be broken down into multiple 5- 10 minute sessions in children having decreased energy levels.

 As the desire for appetite in children with PWS is high, parents need to keep strict vigilance on their eating habits, there should be proper meal times, food should be kept out of their view and no extra feeding should be done.

 Human growth hormone (HGH) treatment.
 An endocrinologist can help decide if the baby will benefit from HGH injections.
-In children with Prader-Willi syndrome, it helps in facilitating growth, decreasing body fat content, increasing muscle size, and muscle tone.
+In children with Prader-Willi syndrome, it helps in facilitating growth, decreasing body fat content, and increasing muscle size, and muscle tone.

 Sex hormone treatment.
 Children with PWS have a very low sex hormone level, requiring hormone replacement therapy (Testosterone for males; estrogen and progesterone for females).
 HRT begins as the child approaches puberty.
-Apart from raising hormonal levels, it helps also in preventing bone thinning.
+Apart from raising hormonal levels, it helps also prevent bone thinning.
 Orchidopexy may be required for Cryptorchidism (Undescended testis).

 Sleep disturbance management